emaphp/backbone.prism/README.md

 ```

 <br>
 First things first: Our render method checks if a property name `view` is available.
-When false, we print a 'Loading data' message.
+When false, we print a *'Loading data'* message.
 In a real world application you might want to fetch some server data before doing stuff.
 This is a nice approach and prevents errors during initialization.
-Then we create a function (using the *fat-arrow* syntax) which will render all the elements.
+Then we create a function (using the *fat-arrow* syntax) which will render all out tasks.
 The *view* property is a JSON representation of the entire collection with some slight modifications.
 For example, notice that we're setting the *key* prop to the corresponding model *cid*.
 This property is added to each element when exported from a view.
 Finally we use `map` to apply our render function to each model.
 The `Prism.compose` method call you see at the end returns a wrapper class for a given component.
 This method expects the React object and the component class.
-This new class is known as **High-Order Component** and adds some necessary features to make everything work.
+This new class is known as **Higher-Order Component** and adds some necessary features to make everything work.
 The class returned by this method adds the following behaviour:

  * Starts listening for any `sync` event in the view.
 Changes made to a view will re-render the component.
  * Adds the `mergeState` method which is used to set a new state without triggering a re-render.
- * Remove listeners when unmounted.
+ * Removes listeners when unmounted.

 <br>
-If you want to now more about **High-Order Components** check out this [post](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750 "") by Dan Abramov.
+If you want to now more about **Higher-Order Components** check out this [post](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750 "") by Dan Abramov.

 <br>
 #####Using views